 Presentation and analysis of the data is the core of each and every research work.
-Selection of suitable tools and proper analysis make data effective.
+Selection of suitable tools and proper analysis makes data effective.
 This study requires some financial and statistical tools to accomplish the objective of the study.
 The financial and statistical tools are most reliable.
 In this study various financial, statistical and accounting tools have been used.
 These tools make the analysis more effective, convenience and reliable.

-To obtained the results with the help of financial and statistical tools have been tabulated under different headings.
-They are compared with each other to interpret the results.
+To achieve the results obtained with the help of financial and statistical tools are tabulated under different headings.
+Then they are compared with each other to interpret the results.
 To achieve the results, two types of tools have been used.